 An area's future population provides an important basis for planning and public policy making.
 Population projections are an important factor necessary to assess the area's future need for housing, community facilities, transportation, and other population-related facilities.
 They can also be used to forecast the area's future expenditures, revenues, and tax receipts.
-Since the inception of this Plan, the Wisconsin Department of Administration (WDOA) has calculated population projections through the year 2040.
-Their estimates are based on the 2010 census and analysis of contemporary data; including housing units, dormitory and institutional populations, automobile registrations, residential electric meters and other indicators of population change.

-Originally in 2004, the Commission prepared alternative population projections to determine an approximate growth rate for the Town of Gibraltar.
-Given the discrepancy between the Wisconsin Department of Administration (WDOA) population projections, the 2000 census count, and the fact that the WDOA projections did not go beyond the year 2015 to include the 2020 planning periodthe Commission had prepared alternative population projections to determine an approximate growth rate for the Town of Gibraltar.
+Given the discrepancy between the Wisconsin Department of Administration (WDOA) population projections, the 2000 census count, and the fact that the WDOA projections do not go beyond the year 2015 to include the 2020 planning period, the Commission has prepared alternative population projections to determine an approximate growth rate for the Town of Gibraltar.